Analytic approach to $S^1$-equivariant Morse inequalities: Introduction

+A. G. Wasserman in \cite[section 4]{Wasserman} developed equivariant Morse theory for a general compact Lie group $G$, showing that one could use a $G$-invariant Morse function to compute equivariant cohomology.
+The Morse-Smale-Witten complex for equivariant cohomology is not yet constructed for a general Lie group $G$.
+The particular case $G=S^1$ is recently treated by M. J. Berghoff \cite{Berghoff} and provides, as a by-product, a proof for the equivariant Morse inequalities, whose precise statement may be found in \cite[page 149]{Wasserman} or in \cite[page 351]{Bott-oldandnew}.
+The methods of \cite{Berghoff} are apparently difficult to be generalized to a general Lie group $G$.

-In this paper we consider also the case $G=S^1$ and prove the equivariant Morse inequalities by adopting the Witten method to deform the Borel complex.
-This approach will be interesting for those who are interested in analytical methods rather than in topological ones.
-Moreover this analytic approach is more flexible and can be adopted to different situations.
-One of the authors has already used this approach to deal with Morse inequalities on manifolds with boundary and, the so called, delocalized Morse inequalities, c.f. \cite{Zadeh-Morse} and \cite{Zadeh-Delocalized}.
+In this paper we also consider the case $G=S^1$ and prove the equivariant Morse inequalities by adopting Witten's method to deform the Borel complex.
+Applying this method to a general Lie group (except torus groups) is not straightforward.
+Our approach will be interesting for those who are interested in analytical methods rather than in topological ones.
+It is also valuable for those who are interested in Morse inequalities rather than in the equivariant cohomology groups.
+Moreover, the analytic approach is more flexible and can be adapted to different situations.
+It has also been used to deal with Morse inequalities on manifolds with boundary in \cite{Zadeh-Morse}, and to establish the so-called delocalized Morse inequalities in \cite{Zadeh-Delocalized}.
+In \cite{WenLu} similar methods are used to establish equivariant Morse-Bott inequalities, where a finite group $G$ acts on a closed manifold $M$.

 The structure of the paper is as follows.
-In section \ref{section2} we give the technical defintion of the equivariant cohomology theory by introducing the Borel complex.
-Then we give the precise statement of the equivariant Morse inequalities by stating the main theorem \ref{thm1}.
+In section \ref{section2} we give the definition of equivariant cohomology theory by introducing the Borel complex.
+Then we give the precise statement of the equivariant Morse inequalities in theorem \ref{thm1}.
 In section \ref{section3} we establish the Hodge theory for the equivariant complex and introduce the Witten deformation of the Borel complex.
 Then we prove an infinite number of quite general equivariant analytical Morse inequalities in theorem \ref{thm2}.
-The asymptotic behaviour of these inequalities leads finally to the Morse inequalities.The lemma \ref{localEu} will be used in last section to show that the number of Morse inequalities is actually finite.
-The key lemma \ref{keylemma} reduces our problem to compute the kernel of some elliptic operators on Euclidian spaces.
-The compuation of these kernels are the subject of section \ref{section4} ad lead to the proof of the main theorem in last paragraphe of the paper.
+The asymptotic behaviour of these inequalities leads finally to the Morse inequalities.
+Lemma \ref{localEu} will be used in last section to show that the number of Morse inequalities is actually finite.
+Lemma \ref{keylemma} reduces our problem to computing the kernel of some elliptic operators on Euclidian spaces.
+The computation of these kernels is the subject of section \ref{section4} and leads to the proof of the main theorem in the last paragraph of the paper.